jishnu-lab/SWING/README.md

 | MARLALSPVPSHWMVA...| MDNKKRLAYAIIQFLHD...|    137        |        1      |

 #### Prediction with no known labels (MutInt_nolabel_prediction.py)
-To cross predict on new missense mutations, concatenate the Mutation_pertubration_model.csv or the data of your choice found in the Data folder with new data in the format as shown below.
+To cross predict on new missense mutations, **concatenate the Mutation_pertubration_model.csv or the data of your choice found in the Data folder with the no label data** in the format as shown below.
 For the no label prediction, the 'Set' column should be defined as 'Train' (from training dataset) or 'Test' (new, unlabeled data) and the Y2H_score should be left empty for 'Test' mutations, as well as columns for the amino acids before and after mutation.
+Note: Only mutant data should be added for no label prediction (nolabel_pred_set), not wild type.
+Corresponding type interactions will be added in the background.

 | Mutated Sequence (unless WT) | Interactor Sequence | Before_AA | Position | After_AA | Y2H_score | Set |
 | ------------------ | ------------------- | ------- | ------- | ------- | ----- | ------ |
 | MALDGPEQMELEEGKA...| MTSSYSSSSCPLGCTMA...|    R    |   60    |  Q      | 0     |  Train |